 Alexis: Freeman moves on to say that US foreign policies are based on “ideological fantasies and politically convenient narratives rather than on inductive reasoning and reality-based analysis.”
 Do you agree?

-This ideological obsession allows us to meddle in domestic affairs of any country whose government we dislike.
-We do it by guile when it works, like in Russia during the 1990s, by bombing as in Yugoslavia in 1999, by a full scale invasion like in Iraq in 2003, by hybrid warfare like in Afghanistan, Libya, and Syria, and by drone intimidation just about anywhere.
+This ideological obsession allows us to meddle in the domestic affairs of any country whose government we dislike.
+We do it by guile when it works, like in Russia during the 1990s, by bombing as in Yugoslavia in 1999, by a full-scale invasion like in Iraq in 2003, by hybrid warfare like in Afghanistan, Libya, and Syria, and by drone intimidation just about anywhere.

-Indeed, US politicians have abandoned “reality-based analysis” and indulge themselves in “ideological fantasies and convenient narratives” to justify their actions.
+Indeed, US politicians have abandoned “reality-based analysis” and indulged themselves in “ideological fantasies and convenient narratives” to justify their actions.
 We know how badly such fantasies ended for the USSR.

 Alexis: Explain how Israel has been an impediment to serious advancement in the Middle East and how the regime has brought one geopolitical disaster after another.